Thermal Stability Of Charged Rotating Quantum Black Holes: Introduction

 \section{Introduction}

 It is well-known from semiclassical analysis that nonextremal, asymptotically flat black holes are thermally unstable due to decay under Hawking radiation, leading to their specific heat being negative \cite{dav77}.
-This interesting fact has motivated the study of thermal stability of black holes, from a perspective that relies on a definite proposal for {\it quantum} spacetime (like Loop Quantum Gravity, \cite{rov,thie}) rather than on semiclassical assumptions.
-A consistent understanding of the issue of {\it quantum} black hole entropy has been obtained through Loop Quantum Gravity \cite{abck98,abk00}, where not only has the Bekenstein-Hawking area law been retrieved for macroscopic (astrophysical) black holes, but a whole slew of corrections to it, due to quantum spacetime fluctuations have been derived as well \cite{km98}-\cite{bkm10}, with the leading correction being logarithmic in area with the coefficient $-3/2$.
+This interesting fact has motivated the study of thermal stability of black holes, from a perspective that is inspired by a definite proposal for {\it quantum} spacetime (like Loop Quantum Gravity (LQG), \cite{rov,thie}) rather than on semiclassical assumptions.
+A consistent understanding of the issue of {\it quantum} black hole entropy has been obtained through LQG \cite{abck98,abk00}, where not only has the Bekenstein-Hawking area law been retrieved for macroscopic (astrophysical) black holes, but a whole slew of corrections to it, due to quantum spacetime fluctuations have been derived as well \cite{km98}-\cite{bkm10}, with the leading correction being logarithmic in area with the coefficient $-3/2$.
+However, we hasten to add the general disclaimer that {\it our paper is neither on LQG, nor does it use the LQG framework in an essential way .} LQG, if anything, plays only a motivational role in our work.
+Many of the assumptions of the paper, actually made independently of LQG, are justified on the ground that LQG might provide situations where these assumptions are valid.\\

-The implications of this quantum perspective, on the thermal stability of black holes from decay due to Hawking radiation, has therefore been an important aspect of black hole thermodynamics beyond semiclassical analysis, and also somewhat beyond the strictly equilibrium configurations that Isolated Horizons represent.
+The implications of this quantum perspective, on the thermal stability of black holes from decay due to Hawking radiation, have therefore been an important aspect of black hole thermodynamics beyond semiclassical analysis, and also somewhat beyond the strictly equilibrium configurations that Isolated Horizons represent.
 Classically a black hole in general relativity is characterized by its' mass ($M$), charge ($Q$) and angular momentum ($J$).
 Intuitively, therefore, we expect that thermal behaviour of black holes will depend on all of these parameters.
-For a given classical metric characterizing a black hole, the mass can be derived explicitly to be a function of the other `hairs', viz., the charge and angular momentum.
+For a given classical metric characterizing a black hole, the mass can be derived explicitly to be a function of the charge and angular momentum.
 However, the quantum spacetime perspective frees us from having to use classical formulae for this functional dependence of the mass.
-Instead, the assumption is simply this : the mass is a monotonically increasing function of the horizon {\it area}, alongwith the charge and angular momentum.
+Instead, the assumption is simply this : the mass is a function of the horizon {\it area}, alongwith the charge and angular momentum. \\